D. Sreedevi

-D. Sreedevi (28 April 1939 – 5 March 2018). was an Indian lawyer, judge and social activist from Kerala.
+Damodaran Sreedevi (28 April 1939 – 5 March 2018). was an Indian lawyer, judge and social activist from Kerala.
 She was the Chairperson of Kerala Women's Commission twice.

 Early life and education

 D. Sreedevi was born in 1939 at Chirayinkeezhu, Thiruvananthapuram as a daughter of Damodaran and Janaki Amma, both teachers.
 After pre-graduation from NSS College, Thiruvananthapuram, she graduated from Sree Narayana College, Kollam, and later obtained her LL.B. from Government Law College, Thiruvananthapuram.

 Career

 Sreedevi was enrolled as an advocate and began her practice in Thiruvananthapuram in 1962.
 She began her career in the lower judiciary in Kerala.
 In 1971 she was appointed the Munsiff at Kottarakkara in the Kerala Sub-ordinate Judicial Services.
 She was promoted as District & Sessions Judge in 1984.
 She was then elevated to the High Court of Kerala as a judge on 14 January 1997 and served in that position until her retirement on 28 April 2001.